GoogleChrome/web.dev/src/site/content/en/blog/floc/index.md

 ## How can I make suggestions or provide feedback?

-If you have comments on the API, please [create an issue](https://github.com/WICG/floc/issues/new) on the [FLoC Explainer](https://github.com/WICG/floc) repository.
+If you have comments on the API, [create an issue](https://github.com/WICG/floc/issues/new) on the [FLoC Explainer](https://github.com/WICG/floc) repository.

 ## Find out more